-Besides the official languages, scores of others - African, European, Asian and more - are spoken in South Africa, as the country lies at the crossroads of southern Africa.
-Other languages spoken in the country and mentioned in the Constitution are the Khoi, Nama and San languages, sign language, Arabic, German, French, Greek, Gujarati, Hebrew, Hindi, Portuguese, Sanskrit, Tamil, Telegu and Urdu.
+Besides the 12 official languages which include South African Sign Language (SASL), scores of others - African, European, Asian and more - are spoken in South Africa, as the country lies at the crossroads of southern Africa.
+Other languages spoken in the country and mentioned in the Constitution are the Khoi, Nama and San languages, Arabic, German, French, Greek, Gujarati, Hebrew, Hindi, Portuguese, Sanskrit, Tamil, Telegu and Urdu.
 There are also a few indigenous creoles and pidgins.
 English is generally understood across the country, being the language of business, politics and the media, and the country's lingua franca.
-But it only ranks fourth out of 11 as a home language.